 Mansoor M. Ahmed, PhD

-Radiotherapy Development Branch (RDB), Radiation Research Program (RRP), Division of Cancer Treatment and Diagnosis (DCTD), National Cancer Institute/National Institutes of Health, 9609 Medical Center Drive, Rm.
-3W224, Rockville, USA
+Radiotherapy Development Branch (RDB), Radiation Research Program (RRP), Division of Cancer Treatment and Diagnosis (DCTD), National Cancer Institute/National Institutes of Health, Rockville, MD, USA

 Dr. Mansoor M. Ahmed received his Ph.D. from University of Madras in Environmental Toxicology studying the cytogenetics and molecular biology of pesticides induced myelodysplastic syndrome in farmers from South India.
 He had his post-doctoral training at Thomas Jefferson University and University of Kentucky studying micro-dissection of chromosomes in solid tumors and radiation-induced signal transduction respectively.
 He had his first faculty position appointment at Department of Radiation Medicine, University of Kentucky, where he established molecular radiation biology program.
 After his full-tenure at University of Kentucky, he then later joined Weis Center for Research at Geisinger Clinic and later to Department of Radiation Oncology, University of Miami, whereby, he established programs in Molecular Radiation Biology.